International Centre for the Study of the Preservation and Restoration of Cultural Property: Organizational structure

 ICCROM's governance consists of the General Assembly, the Council and the Secretariat.

 General Assembly

-The General Assembly is composed of delegates from all of the ICCROM Member States who convene in Rome every two years to dictate the organization's policies, approve the programme of activities and budget, and elect the Council and Director-General.

-The General Assembly also approves reports on Council and Secretariat activities, determine Member State contribution, and adopt and revise ICCROM's Statutes and regulations, when necessary.
+The General Assembly is composed of delegates from all ICCROM Member States, who convene in Rome every two years to set the organization’s policies, approve the programme of activities and budget, and elect members of the Council.
+The Director-General is appointed by the General Assembly upon nomination by the Council when a new term begins or a vacancy arises.
+The General Assembly also approves reports on the activities of the Council and the Secretariat, determines Member States’ assessed contributions, and adopts revisions to ICCROM’s Statutes, the Rules of Procedure of the General Assembly and the Financial Regulations as necessary.

 Council

-Members of ICCROM's Council are elected from among the most qualified experts in the conservation-restoration field worldwide.
-In choosing members of Council, equitable representations from all of the cultural regions of the world, as well as relevant fields of specialization are taken into account.

-The Council meets annually at the ICCROM headquarters in Rome.
+The Council of ICCROM is composed of up to 25 members elected by the General Assembly in their personal capacity, based on their recognized competence in the conservation, protection, and restoration of cultural property.
+Elected Council members do not represent their governments and serve independently in their personal capacity.
+In making these appointments, the General Assembly takes into account the need for equitable geographical and cultural representation, as well as coverage of a broad range of relevant technical and professional disciplines.

+In addition to the elected members, the Council includes three ex officio members with full voting rights: a representative of the Government of Italy (as host country), a representative of UNESCO, and a representative of the Istituto Centrale per il Restauro (ICR).

+The Council also includes three non-voting members: one representative each from ICOM, ICOMOS, and IUCN.

 Secretariat

 The Secretariat of ICCROM consists of the Director-General and staff.
 The Director-General is responsible for the execution of the approved programme of activities.
 Staff are distributed between sectors dealing with immovable heritage (monuments, archaeological sites, historic cities, etc.), movable heritage (such as museum collections), Knowledge and Communication (the Library and Archives, publications, the web site), the didactic Laboratory, and Finance and Administration.